Skip to content

 Enjoy A Little Break at the Hatchlands Park

-The Hatchlands Park offers a great getaway for those who would like to escape the bustling cities every once in a while.
-Located only five miles east of Guildford, it has become one of the prominent attractions to visitors of Guildford.
+Hatchlands Park offers an excellent getaway for those who would like to escape the bustling cities occasionally.
+Located only five miles east of Guildford, it has become one of the prominent attractions for visitors to Guildford.

-Besides the tranquility the spacious gardens provide, the red estate house is a hidden enchant.
+Besides the tranquillity and spacious gardens, the red estate house is a hidden enchantment.
 It was formerly built for Admiral Edward Boscawen.
 However, it’s now home to the artwork of Alec Cobbe.
-You can head inside and take a look at his paintings collections.
+You can head inside and take a look at his painting collections.
 Also, you will find keyboard instruments and luxurious furniture pieces that are well-maintained.

 Leave a comment